20 Popular Chain Grocery Stores For Meat, Ranked

 As we covered in the Target section, much of the meat Walmart offers comes from Tyson and Cargill.
 The main difference between Walmart and Target is you will find a larger selection of meat in Walmart.
 Most Walmart grocery stores are now Supercenters, and the Neighborhood Markets provide a large selection of meats as well.
 Even the smaller Walmart grocery stores still have an adequate meat selection.

-11. Meijer
+15. Meijer

 This Midwest grocery staple does have a wide display of meat.
 While you're not going to find the unique animal offerings found at, say, a Kroger, if you need basic cuts of meat or hefty amounts, Meijer is a solid option to consider.

-10. Costco
+12. Costco

-You're probably not going to find a better-priced cut of steak at Costco.
+You're probably not going to find a better-priced cut of steak than at Costco.
 Because the company buys so much at once, the price savings are passed down to you.
 Specialty cuts are difficult to come by, although there is usually a butcher on hand to assist with your meat needs.

+Costco receives its meat from all around the world.
+While the chicken, veal, and pork are all sourced from various locations around the United States, the beef comes from not only the U.S., but also Canada, Australia, and even Southeast Asia.
 Costco does sell more than just beef and chicken, though.
 You can find lamb, the majority of which comes from Australia.
-Veal, on the other hand, is typically sourced from farms in New York state and Ohio.
+Veal, on the other hand, is typically sourced from farms in New York and Ohio.

-9. Safeway
+11. Safeway

 Safeway has fewer meat options than those coming up on the list.
 Sure, you'll find beef, chicken, and pork, but not much else.
 The meat offered at Safeway comes from some of the country's largest meat producers, which means you'll find much of what you find at Safeway at other big-box grocery stores.
-Most of the U.S. beef comes from Thomas Food, a provider of beef to Target and Walmart, as well as Rancher's Reserve, which is a beef brand owned by Safeway.

-Safeway retails meat that not only originates in the United States but Canada as well.
+Safeway retails meat that not only originates in the United States, but Canada as well.
 So, depending on your Safeway location, the meat might be from either a domestic location or a Canadian ranch.
 However, Safeway does have its own agreement with the Aspen Ridge Canadian beef manufacturers.
 All of these cows are humanely raised, are never fed antibiotics, nor are they given hormones.
 You can identify meat that comes from these Canadian ranchers as there will be a "Certified Humane: Raised & Handled" sticker on the package.

-8. Sam's Club
+10. Sam's Club

-7. Kroger
+9. Kroger

 The meat selection at your neighborhood Kroger is, in general, pretty decent.
 Many locations also tend to have a surprisingly good selection of fish.
 So whether you're making steak or pork chops for dinner, chances are you'll find what you need at Kroger.

 Beef from Uruguay meets and often exceeds the quality standards found within the United States.
 According to American University, in 2015, Uruguay became the first country outside of the United States to receive the USDA's "Never Ever 3" certification.
-Known as the NE3 certification, it means cattle were "never ever" given antibiotics, growth hormones, or fed animal byproducts of any kind.
+Known as the NE3 certification, it means cattle were "never ever" given antibiotics, growth hormones, or fed animal by-products of any kind.

-6. Stater Bros.
+8. Stater Bros.

-This California-based grocery store has not only an excellent selection but one of the most comprehensive butcher sections of any chain grocery store.
+This California-based grocery store has not only an excellent selection, but one of the most comprehensive butcher sections of any chain grocery store.
 In fact, for someone to work in the butcher department, they need to pass a two-year training program in the state.

 The only reason Stater Bros. isn't higher on this list is because it has a limited selection of meats.
 However, in terms of beef, you'll be hard-pressed to find many other grocery stores that can compete with the quality of Stater Bros. beef (as well as the information available on it).